mmosmond/eeb495/section-details.md

 Dr. Matthew Osmond, mm.osmond@utoronto.ca

-There are no prearranged office hours, so please email me with questions or concerns or to set up a time to talk via phone or Zoom.
+There are no prearranged office hours, so please email me with questions or concerns or to set up a time to talk via phone or video call.

 ## Topic: Contemporary evolution